Dissipative stabilization of dark quantum dimers via squeezed vacuum: Introduction

 \section{Introduction}

 The collective radiation of an atomic array is an iconic example of many-body behavior in quantum open systems.
 It follows the loss of excitations from several atoms to a common environment, and arises from vacuum fluctuations~\cite{Dalibard_1982}.
-Recent interest on this process lies on the insight it provides to stabilize quantum states by protecting them from dissipation via destructive interference of individual radiative paths.
+Recent interest in this process lies in the insight it provides to stabilize quantum states by protecting them from dissipation via destructive interference of individual radiative paths.
 The paths depend on the spatial arrangement of the array and on the spectral and spatial properties of the environment.
 Their manipulation builds upon a larger trend in quantum technologies: the use of spatial correlations to generate, control, and probe entangled states in extended many-body systems~\cite{Bakr_2009, Pichler_2015,Lienhard_2018,Omran_2019,Minev_2021,de_Neeve_2022,Yang_2022}.

-Current interest on quantum state stabilization via correlated radiation follows two experimental trends.
-On the one hand, the ability to control atomic positions at the single particle level has lead to the creation of emitter arrays whose patterns are tailored to achieve particular tasks in quantum simulation~\cite{Omran_2019,Leseluc_2019}, sensing~\cite{Madjarov_2019,Norica_2019,Ludlow_2019,Young_2020}, or information processing~\cite{Singh_2022,Kirchmair_2022}.
-On the other hand, fluctuations of the environment have been engineered to control the radiative response of single trapped ions and superconducting circuits~\cite{Myatt_2000,Carvalho_2001,Siddiqi_2013, Siddiqi_2016,Harrington_2019,Mendonza_2020}.
+Current interest in quantum state stabilization via correlated radiation follows two experimental trends.
+On the one hand, the ability to control atomic positions at the single-particle level has lead to the creation of emitter arrays whose patterns are tailored to achieve particular tasks in quantum simulation~\cite{Omran_2019,Leseluc_2019}, sensing~\cite{Madjarov_2019,Norica_2019,Ludlow_2019,Young_2020}, or information processing~\cite{Singh_2022,Kirchmair_2022}.
+On the other hand, fluctuations of the environment have been engineered to control the radiative response of single trapped ions and superconducting circuits~\cite{Myatt_2000,Carvalho_2001,Siddiqi_2013, Siddiqi_2016,Hoi_2015,Harrington_2019,Mendonza_2020}.